How To Be Assertive In 6 Simple Steps

 The Power Moves mostly supports that advice, and adds a few twists:

-Assertive Boost #1: Learn ALL styles of Communication
+Assertive Boost #1: Learn & Use ALL Communication Styles

 Social effectiveness is all about calibrating to people and situations.